Understanding Cryptocurrency and Spoofing; Plus Advice on How to Avoid Getting Spoofed By Spoofers and Market

 NOTE: Generally speaking all action is human action.
 That is, behind every order is a human.
 However, people who run these strategies often use bots to trade and often work in groups.
 Bots can help explain how a small group of people or person can handle so many orders at once.
 All it takes a PHP script, some exchange accounts, and the funds.
 See: Let’s write a cryptocurrency bot. (part 1) or High Frequency Trading on the Coinbase Exchange (or further, see: Meet ‘Spoofy’.
 How a Single entity dominates the price of Bitcoin).
 With that in mind, the vast majority of bots are somewhere between White and Grey hat.
 Bot trading is allowed on crypto exchanges, and some bots really help to stabilize the market.
 Just like in the movies, there are good bots and bad bots.
-This page is specifically about that other odd percent who aren’t.
+This page is specifically about that other odd percent of bots and users who aren’t White hat.